mliaaen/tennis_drl/Report.md

 I used two layer equal hidden layers in the nueral networks.
 I tried with 64, 96, 128 and 256 nodes.
 Using a the bigger network only leady slower learning times and now performnace gains.

+## Buffer size

+The selected buffer size is 1 000 000 entries

 ## Batch size